 I was in the Trinity Road Stand, to sit across from the away fans, as is my custom.
 Spurs folks were in pretty good voice all night, keeping up their end of the atmosphere bargain well.
 Here they are singing, “When the Spurs Go Marching In.”

-And after Villa scored the opener, their fans were in a good mood, as well – until the goal-scorer was sent off after a kerfuffle.
-Villa has a habit this year of finishing games with only 10 men.
+And after Villa scored the opener, their fans were in a good mood, as well – until they had a guy sent off after a kerfuffle.

-The turning point was that red card, as well as the introduction of one Harry Kane.
-I am sure few American have heard of this guy, but if you’re an English fan, and a Spurs fan in particular, you know all about him.
+That reed card was the turning point, as was the introduction of one Harry Kane.
+At the time, few Americans had heard of the guy, but if you’re an English fan, and a Spurs fan in particular, you knew all about him.
 He’s from the north of London, born three miles from Spurs’ stadium, and his whole family are Spurs fans.
 He came up through their youth system, scoring goals all along the way.
 He’s played for England at all the youth levels, and then got loaned out here and there the last few seasons.

 Eventually, the pressure told on Villa, and Spurs got this equalizer off a corner kick, right in front of their fans – and me with my camera, I’m happy to say.

 And then Kane – who else? – got the winner in the 90th minute thanks to a deflection off the wall.
 And look at the celebrations!
-(Also look how many times this video has been viewed: more than 70,000!)
+(Also look how many times this video has been viewed!)

 The guys behind me had a real dry sense of humor and pessimism, dropping comments like, “Oh here is where they score,” and “Hey, that was actually a professional cross!”
 It was all good-natured fun, even with the loss.